 As its small group tours launch in Manchester, Rabbie’s takes Vicky Smith beyond the guidebooks

-Admiring yet another of West Harris’ gorgeous beaches, I could see why someone had sneakily used a photo of this coast to market Thailand.
-With sugary sands framing a sea palette of deep blue and vivid aquamarine, it could easily be a scene from Southeast Asia.
+Admiring another of West Harris’ beaches, I could see why someone had sneakily used a photo of this coast to market Thailand: with the paradisiacal cliché of blue sea and white sand, it was a dead ringer for Southeast Asia.
 Then a gust of wind interrupted my reverie, reminding me where I actually was: Scotland’s Outer Hebrides.

 But who, you may ask, is Rabbie’s?
 Well it’s one of the UK’s leading tour operators, renowned for ethical small-group adventures that take travellers ‘beyond the guidebooks.’
 Founded by Robin Worsop, whose vision began with an old Sherpa van back in 1993, it’s since amassed over 800,000 happy customers (not to mention an impressive clutch of awards) and now operates from several departure cities across Britain and continental Europe.
 The team sums it up its success here…